danielmiessler/fabric/README.md

   -y, --youtube=             YouTube video "URL" to grab transcript, comments from it and send to chat
       --transcript           Grab transcript from YouTube video and send to chat (it used per default).
-      --comments             Grab comments from YouTube video and send to chat -g, --language=            Specify the Language Code for the chat, e.g. -g=en -g=zh -u, --scrape_url=          Scrape website URL to markdown using Jina AI -q, --scrape_question=     Search question using Jina AI
+      --comments             Grab comments from YouTube video and send to chat --metadata             Grab metadata from YouTube video and send to chat -g, --language=            Specify the Language Code for the chat, e.g. -g=en -g=zh -u, --scrape_url=          Scrape website URL to markdown using Jina AI -q, --scrape_question=     Search question using Jina AI